HoIIy/ISTE432/developmentbook.md

 * the presentation layer should be the only layer that communicates with the end user.

 ## Exception Handling
-All Exceptions thrown by PHP extend Exception.
+All php and JavaScript errors will be accounted for and handled.
+No fatal exceptions will be presented to the user or be allowed to hinder the user experience.

 **Potential types of Exceptions:**
 - AssertionError  - one value is expected to be something else.
 For example, trying to evaluate JSON that's actually a null value.
+Along with this error, JavaScript JSON parse errors will also have to be handled.
 - RangeError      - an argument was not within the range or set of acceptable values for a function; an example could be the application trying to apply mathematical calculations to a radius of -1.
 - TypeError       - an argument was not an allowable type; an example could be trying to treat a string as a radius with mathematic calculations if the user is allowed to put in an invalid type of radius data.
+- Undefined Error - These must be avoided as we cannot have unexpected data or try to use unassigned variables.

 Other types of errors may be connection errors (if we can't connect to the Google Maps API, database, or other data sources), authorization errors (if we can connect to the API but have problems with our API key/can connect to the database but have problems with the database login), or system errors (servers down, user tries to navigate to a nonexistent page, etc).

-* **Example of Exception handling:** try {
+* **Example of Exception handling:**
+    ```
+    try {
         stationCity = getCity(stationNum);
         return stationCity;
     } catch (e) {
         return console.error(e);
     }
+    ```

+    For JavaScript errors, we will catch any exceptions in the web browser console, then correct them so that they do not occur.

-* **Where will exceptions ceased to be passed on?**
+* **In what layer will the back-end exceptions stop?**

     The application layer.
 At that level, exceptions will be formatted for output to the presentation layer, including generic catch-alls for unknown failures.

-* **What is the kind of person who should respond to them?**
+* **Who should respond to exceptions and errors?**

-    On whoever is able to fix them.
-Database connection errors are the responsibility of the DBA for whichever database is connected to this application; on the other hand, unknown errors that can't be resolved should volunteer the option to contact the makers of the application or whatever help system we decide to put in place before deployment.
+    Whoever is able to fix them.
+Database connection errors are the responsibility of the DBA for whichever database is connected to this application; on the other hand, for unknown errors that can't be resolved, contacts to the makers of the application will be available or whatever help system we decide to put in place before deployment.

 ## Performance and Refactoring
 [More information would be listed after refactoring the project]